Perceval62/pythonUtils/README.md

 # pythonUtils

+!Needs Python 3 to work.
+The string representation doesn't work in python2

 This repository contains my personnal python utilities.
 Random tools and data structure that I may find useful in future projects and proofs of concept.